kalyankottem/twitter-sentiment-analysis/README.md

 # End Notes

-In this article, we learned how to approach a sentiment analysis problem.
+In this project, we learned how to approach a sentiment analysis problem.
 We started with preprocessing and exploration of data.
 Then we extracted features from the cleaned text using Bag-of-Words and TF-IDF.
 Finally, we were able to build a couple of models using both the feature sets to classify the tweets.